-Shortly after the second Roman invasion of Britain, Verulamium was established around the Iron Age settlement of Verlamion.
-The destruction of the settlement by Boudicca afforded the opportunity to implement Roman town planning principles, and Verulamium became one of the largest Roman cities in Britain (at least by area).
+Shortly after the second Roman invasion of Britain, the Iron Age settlement of Verlamion acquired a new identity as Verulamium.
+The destruction of the town by Boudicca afforded the opportunity to implement Roman town planning principles, and Verulamium became one of the largest Roman cities in Britain (at least by area).
 Unlike many other Roman towns and cities, Verulamium's sub-surface remains were largely undisturbed until the 19th century, allowing modern archaeologists to map the layout more comprehensively than elsewhere.
-But much remains to be done, and work continues.
+Work continues on surveying the site.

 David Thorold , Curator of Collections (Pre Historic to Medieval), discusses how Verulamium developed from the base of an Iron Age chieftain to become an extensive Roman city, before fading away and being eclipsed by St Albans, following the Roman withdrawal.

 In scene 10 of ‘Monty Python’s Life of Brian’, the rebels list what the Romans have done for us; roads are third on the list.
-Roads are one of the aspects of the Roman world that everyone knows about, or do we?
+Kris Lockyear suggests that there is more to Roman roads than is conventionally thought.

 Rosalind Niblett's well known map of Verulamium, with thanks to her and St Albans Museums.